-- Excellent for both summer and winter feed - Offers valuable feed opportunities for farmers wanting to finish stock - Strong frost tolerance and resistance to powdery mildew - Suitable for 1-2 or more grazings from a late summer early autumn sowing.

-- Quick feed in 6-8 weeks-suits sowing from early spring to - Excellent companion plant for spring or autumn sown annual forages - A break crop as part of a pasture renovation program - May be used in a mix with other species for specific outcomes, although has excellent feed quality attributes when sown as a sole variety - Very suitable for dairy, finishing and extensive sheep and cattle enterprises.
+- Superior cold growth habit and frost tolerance - Vigorous establishment and high yielding - Early maturity to first grazing (8-10 weeks) - Suitable for autumn and spring sowing - Excellent regrowth for up to 4 grazings - Multi-stemmed with semi-erect growth habit - High forage quality with good leaf to stem ratio and high dry matter. - Tall, fast-establishing rape - Excellent for both summer and winter feed - Offers valuable feed opportunities for farmers wanting to finish stock - Strong frost tolerance and resistance to powdery mildew - Suitable for 1-2 or more grazings from a late summer early autumn sowing. - Quick feed in 6-8 weeks-suits sowing from early spring to mid-autumn - Excellent companion plant for spring or autumn sown annual forages - A break crop as part of a pasture renovation program - May be used in a mix with other species for specific outcomes, although has excellent feed quality attributes when sown as a sole variety - Very suitable for dairy, finishing and extensive sheep and cattle enterprises.